eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/mof/LMI_StorageExtent.rst

     Indicates whether or not there exists no single point of failure.

+.. _LMI-StorageExtent-DeviceBusType:

+``string`` **DeviceBusType**

+    Name of bus, used to connect the block device, such as USB, SCSI or ATA.
+This property is available mostly for disk block devices, not for their descendants like partitions, logical volumes and so on.
+Note that the list of values may not be complete and is not guaranteed to be stable.

 .. _LMI-StorageExtent-ElementName:

 ``string`` **ElementName**

     A user-friendly name for the object.
 This property allows each instance to define a user-friendly name in addition to its key properties, identity data, and description information.

     Usually it is name of the device, i.e. 'sda' in case of /dev/sda block device or 'myraid' in case of /dev/md/myraid or name of a Logical Volume.
-Subclasses may define it's own ElementName format.
+Subclasses may define its own ElementName format.

 .. _LMI-StorageExtent-NameNamespace: